The estimated reading time for this post is 8 minutes

 Unless your mistakes when operating your business are flagrant or the corporation isn’t operating as an authentic business, entities can protect owners from any personal liability for debts of or acts done in the corporation’s name.

 Entities vastly differ in their level of protection beyond choosing a name, appointing a registered agent, and registering it with the secretary of state.
-Moreover, LLCs and corporations, the two most common entities registered by small enterprises, aren’t entirely alike.
+Moreover, LLCs and s-corporations, the two most common entities registered by small enterprises, aren’t entirely alike.

 Choosing, Registering and Operating an Entity